edgedb/easy-edgedb/chapter16/index.md

 - on links,
 - on exclusive constraints for a property.

 Indexes are automatically created in these two cases so you don't need to use indexes for them.
+The automatically generated `id` property on every item is also always indexed.

 So let's do a migration and insert two book excerpts.
 The strings in these entries are very long (pages long, sometimes) so we will only show the beginning and the end here: